Research

 mi708@hunter.cuny.edu

 The effects of HIV disease and HIV treatments on healthy weight have been a concern since the early days of the epidemic.
 Yet the associations between changes in weight, antiretroviral therapy (ART) regimens, body dissatisfaction, and sociocultural factors are complex and not well understood.
-The purpose of this study is to better understand how people with HIV (PWH) experience effects such as weight change in their daily lives and their satisfaction with their body image in the context of ART and sociocultural factors, since these experiences can influence adherence to ART, sexual risk, and other health behaviors.
-The study also explores the impact of aging on attitudes toward weight change, healthy weight, and appearance.
+The purpose of this study was to better understand how people with HIV (PWH) experience effects such as weight change in their daily lives and their satisfaction with their body image in the context of ART and sociocultural factors, since these experiences can influence adherence to ART, sexual risk, and other health behaviors.
+The study also explored the impact of aging on attitudes toward weight change, healthy weight, and appearance.